Becoming A Tutor & In-Clinic Training

 For Parents & Students

-Dyslexia is the most common learning disability effecting up to one in five children.
-Sadly, most schools are unprepared to address teh needs of this population.
+Dyslexia is the most common learning disability affecting up to one in five children.
+Sadly, most schools are unprepared to address the needs of this population.
 That’s where the Center comes in.
 The Center provides free Multisensory Structured Language Education instruction to children with dyslexia from surrounding communities.
 School aged children attend our after-school program to receive 1:1 Orton-Gillingham instruction, twice a week, for two years, with significant gains realized in key reading measures.

 Becoming a Tutor